Data Reliability

 Once policies are applied, ADOC monitors them continuously and raises alerts if they fail.

-Example: If your freshness policy fails, you get an alert that your daily sales data did not arrive on time.
+Example: If a freshness policy fails, ADOC raises an alert indicating that the expected update for your daily sales dataset did not occur within the required timeframe.

 5. Manage Policies